-This painting belongs to a group called “reversible heads” which allow for a dual interpretation when turned upside-down, delighting the viewer with their metamorphosis.
-Viewed in one direction, the picture shows a traditional still-life: a metal bowl full mostly of vegetables.
-Turned upside-down, the forms alchemically come to life to produce a grinning face.
-A possible interpretation is that the figure represented is Priapus, a fertility deity and protector of gardens.
+The so-called “reversible heads” group allowed for a dual interpretation when turned upside-down, delighting the viewer with their metamorphosis.
+Here, a possible interpretation is that the figure represented in The Vegetable Gardener is Priapus, a fertility deity and protector of gardens.

-This painting is thought to be a portrait of Wolfgang Lazius, a humanist and historian who served the Holy Roman Emperors of the House of Habsburg.
+The Librarian might actually be a portrait of a humanist and historian Wolfgang Lazius who served the Holy Roman Emperors of the House of Habsburg.
 In 1957, art historian Sven Alfons was the first to conclude that this was specifically a portrait of Lazius.
 The work has been interpreted as both a celebration and a satirical mocking of librarians and scholarship.
 K. C. Elhard suggests that it may be specifically a parody of “materialistic book collectors more interested in acquiring books than in reading them.”

 Ha, we all know such people!

 The features of the face are formed of plucked poultry and the grimacing mouth by fish.
 We cannot be sure if this painting is an allegorical composition or an actual portrait of a living person from that time.
 The German jurist Ulrich Zasius is presumed as the subject; the Nationalmuseum lists the picture in its catalogue as The Lawyer(Ulrich Zasius).

-In the 20th century, these double images of Arcimboldo were greatly admired by Salvador Dali and other Surrealist painters.
-The artist has occasionally been called the “Grandfather of Surrealism”—though whether it’s a compliment depends upon who you ask.
-One modern critic has theorised that Arcimboldo suffered from mental illness, but others insist he had to have had his wits about him to win and retain favor in such rarefied circles.
+Witty and intellectual portraits by Giuseppe Arcimboldo were admired by 20th-century artists such as Salvador Dali.
+Arcimboldo has occasionally been called the “Grandfather of Surrealism”—though whether it’s a compliment depends upon who you ask.
+One modern critic has theorized that Arcimboldo suffered from mental illness, but others insist he had to have had his wits about him to win and retain favor in such rarefied circles.
 Still, others have suggested that he was a misunderstood man of the people—rather than someone who fawned over the Habsburgs, he mocked them in plain sight.
-But maybe he was just into flowers, vegetable, and nature–and wanted to combine them with the beauty of a human being.
+But maybe he was just into flowers, vegetables, and nature–and wanted to combine them with the beauty of a human being.